kubedb/docs/docs/guides/mysql/upgrading/minorversion/standalone.md

 Now, we are going to deploy a `MySQL` standalone using version `5.7.29`.

-**Deploy MySQL standalone :**
+**Deploy MySQL standalone:**

 In this section, we are going to deploy a MySQL standalone.
-Then, in the next section we will upgrade the version of the database using upgrading.
-Below is the YAML of the `MySQL` crd that we are going to create,
+Then, in the next section, we will upgrade the version of the database using upgrading.
+Below is the YAML of the `MySQL` cr that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha1